papito/akkademy/README.md

 ## Examples TOC

 ### Pingpong
-Two actors play ping pong once
+Two actors play ping pong once.

 ### SameExecutionContext
 The `Future` in `actor1` uses the same execution context, and will create a bottleneck for